 The first order of business in terms of cataloging your IT services should be to start with your most important services (and their categories).
 So, categorize your main services and write their titles, with following subheadings and bullet points and sub-services.
 Each service should also have a shortlist of features, description, and complementary visual content to further emphasize your point.

-Write service catalog content with your audience in mind
+3. Write IT service catalog content with your audience in mind

 Not all of your users will be familiar with IT terminology or even if what you have on offer is suitable for them.
 In this regard, it’s important to write your descriptions, explanations, and service outlines in plain English and in an approachable tone of voice.

 Avoid robotic, distant, and overly professional writing in your IT service catalog.
 Rely on personalized, approachable, and casual voice with personal pronouns, catchy writing, and informative explanations.
 This will help to ensure that users understand your IT services portfolio and whether or not it suits their needs.